-TSARSKOYE SELO.
-See Pushkin.
+TSARSKOYE SELO See Pushkin.

+TSELINOGRAD

-TSELINOGRAD.
-Capital of Tselinograd region in the central N of Kazakhstan, situated on the Ishim River.
+Capital of the Tselinograd region situated on the Ishim River in north-central Kazakhstan.
 It is an important industrial and railway center with asphalt and reinforced concrete works, meat packing plants, and engineering works.
-Population (1981) 241,000.
+Population (1991) 286,000.

-TSELOVALNIK.
+TSELOVALNIK

 A sworn man; a person who has kissed the cross; officials of local or central government in Muscovy.

-TSIOLKOVSKY, KONSTANTIN EDUARDOVICH (1857-1935).
+TSIOLKOVSKY, KONSTANTIN EDUARDOVICH

+(1857-1935)

 Pioneer in space travel whose work laid the foundation of later research into the subject.
 He worked as a schoolteacher, and his theories on cosmic travel met with cynicism in his day.
+In 1903 he wrote The Exploration of Cosmic Space by Means of Reaction Motors.

+TSUSHIMA, BATTLE OF

+(1905)

-TSUSHIMA, BATTLE OF (1905).
-Sea battle during the Russo-Japanese War of 1904-05.
-The Russian fleet, under Admiral Z. P. Rozhdestvensky, was completely defeated.
+Sea battle during the Russo-Japanese War of 1904-1905.
+The Russian fleet, under Admiral Z. P. Rozhestvenski, was completely destroyed, and this led to the armistice with Japan.

+TSVETAYEVA, MARINA IVANOVNA

+(1892 - 1941)

-TSVETAYEVA, MARINA IVA-NOVNA (1892-1941).
-Poet.
-Born into a highly cultured family.
-Tsvetayeva was educated in Switzerland.
-Her first collection of poetry was published in 1911, and in 1922 the Moscow State Editions published two of her books The Tsar Maiden and Versty, which were highly praised by Boris Pasternak.
-Her husband was Sergey Efron, an anticommunist, and they eventually settled in Germany, Prague, and France, where the family lived in great poverty.
-Efron became a Soviet sympathizer and worked for the secret police, and Tsvetayeva decided to return to Russia where she worked in the Soviet Union as a translator of poetry.
+Poet, essayist, and critic.
+Born into a highly cultured family, Tsvetayeva was educated in Switzerland.
+Her first collection of poetry was published in 1911, and in 1922 the Moscow State Editions published two of her books, The Tsar Maiden and Versty, which were highly praised by Boris Pasternak.
+Her husband was Sergey Efron, an anti-Communist, and they eventually settled in Germany, Prague, and France, where the family lived in great poverty.
+Efron became a Soviet sympathizer and worked for the secret police, and Tsvetayeva decided to return to Russia, where she worked in the Soviet Union as a translator of poetry.
 She hanged herself in 1941.
 Two decades later, she was hailed as a great poet.
 Collections of poetry, particularly Craftsmanship and The Pied Piper, are highly esteemed.

 Hingley, Ronald, Nightingale Fever, 1982.
 Karlinsky, Simon, Marina Cvetaeva (Tsvetaeva): Her Life and Art, 1966.

+Mandelstam, Nadezhda, Hope against Hope, 1971.

+Schweitzer, Viktoria, Tsvetaeva, 1993.